History of Steven Adams in Timeline

 Others born on this day/year

-In December 2011, Steven Adams graduated from Scots College after Blossom Cameron took legal guardianship of him and enrolled him there.
+In December 2011, Steven Adams graduated from Scots College and passed through the NCAA Clearinghouse.

-December 2011: Enrolled at Notre Dame Preparatory School
+December 2011: Enrolls at Notre Dame Preparatory School

-In December 2011, after graduating from Scots College, Steven Adams enrolled at Notre Dame Preparatory School in Fitchburg, Massachusetts, for one semester.
+In December 2011, after graduating from Scots College, Steven Adams enrolled at Notre Dame Preparatory School for one semester.

-In 2011, Steven Adams played for the Wellington Saints of the National Basketball League (NBL) and was named the New Zealand NBL Rookie of the Year.
-Adams went unpaid to keep his college eligibility.
-The Saints won the championship with Adam's help.
-He averaged 5.5 points and 4.1 rebounds in 15 games.
+In 2011, Steven Adams played for the Wellington Saints of the National Basketball League, winning the championship and being named the New Zealand NBL Rookie of the Year.

 In 2012, Steven Adams moved to the United States to play college basketball for Pittsburgh.

-In a 2012 interview, Steven Adams recalled the death of his father, Sid Adams, as one of the defining events in his life.
+In 2012, Steven Adams recalled his father's death as one of the defining moments of his life in an interview.

 On June 27, 2013, Steven Adams was selected with the 12th overall pick in the 2013 NBA draft by the Oklahoma City Thunder.